 The objective of this exercise is to make the data ready for further analysis and involves various operations such as supplementing metadata, data correlation, data munging, and application data security strategy.

-The next stage of the data preparation process, involves making the data more insightful by focusing on context.
-This includes various operations like data labelling and data modelling.
+The next stage of the data preparation process involves making the data more insightful by focusing on context.
+This includes various operations like data labeling and data modeling.

 Another critical data engineering functionality is creating and centrally managing cloud databases and storage systems like data lake, and enterprise data warehouses.
 Database-centric data engineering functions such as these are focused on populating analytics databases.
 In fact, data standardization, preparation, and enrichment are some of the earliest stages of this process.
 Once the data has been extracted and modified and reformatted, it is loaded into the data warehouse.

 Analytics and action